-Filters like those at Grassland have become an important part in preventing PRRS infections across the Pipestone System since the first sow barn was filtered in 2008.
+Filters like those at Grassland have become an important part in preventing PRRS infections across the Pipestone Management since the first sow barn was filtered in 2008.

 “We suspected that diseases were spreading from farm to farm through the air.
 No matter what other biosecurity measures we had in place, we couldn’t stop certain diseases, especially PRRS,” said Dr. Joel Nerem, Director of Health at Pipestone Veterinary Services.

 With a potential financial impact of up to $1 million per barn per outbreak, Pipestone Management looked to adding filter systems to barns that would make all outside air go through filters to prevent virus particles from entering the building.

 “Since installing the first filters, we’ve learned more about the technology and other biosecurity practices and have been able to dramatically reduce the number of new PRRS infections in barns that had historically had one or more infections per year,” said Dr. Nerem.